RamboRogers/cyberimage/MCP_INTEGRATION.md

 ## CyberImage MCP Integration

 CyberImage implements MCP to enable AI assistants to generate images directly using our image generation capabilities.
+The MCP integration uses the same default model as the web interface, ensuring consistency across all application interfaces.
+This default model is determined dynamically, prioritizing "flux-1" if available, or otherwise using the first available model in the configuration.

 This provides a standardized way for AI systems to:

 1. Discover available image generation models
 2. Generate images based on text prompts